Greater Montreal homes sell quicker in October as prices rise

-Greater Montreal homes sold more quickly in October as continued strong demand propelled average prices seven per cent higher, the area's real estate board said Monday.
+Greater Montreal homes sold more quickly in October as continued strong demand propelled average prices 9.2 per cent higher, the area's real estate board said Monday.

 "The single-family home and plex markets are becoming increasingly favourable to sellers, as selling times for these property categories are falling," said Mathieu Cousineau, president of the Greater Montreal Real Estate Board.